Model Inversion meets Cryptographic Fuzzy Extractors: Introduction

-\paragraph{Cryptographic post-processing defenses.} One way to build a generic defense with provable guarantees is to turn to cryptographic methods.
-Specifically, can one post-process the output of the ML model with a cryptographic hash\footnote{One could encrypt the embeddings with standard encryption.
-But, then the encryption key itself is persistently stored and offers no security when all persistent data is leaked.} before they are stored, to create what we call {\em protected embeddings}, such that they can still be used for \Lt-based authentication while resisting model inversion attacks?
-The advantage of post-processing defenses is that they do not require re-training of the ML model, and they are agnostic to any specific model inversion attack.
-They offer a complementary approach to many in-training defense methods~\cite{2022:bido,2021:mid,2024:midre,2023:defense-gan}, which offer no formal security guarantees, nor do they aim to develop an attack-agnostic defense.
-Remarkably, despite their appeal, post-processing defenses have not yet been considered for tackling model inversion.
+\paragraph{Cryptographic post-processing defenses.} One way to build a generic defense with provable guarantees is to turn to cryptographic methods with clearly stated hardness assumptions.
+Specifically, one can post-process the outputs of the ML model with a special kind of cryptographic primitive\footnote{If we encrypt the embeddings instead, the encryption key must be persistently stored.
+This offers no security when all persistent data is leaked.} before they are stored, to create what we call {\em protected embeddings}, such that they can still be used for authentication while resisting model inversion attacks.
+The concept of such primitive is known for over two decades in theory, which is called the {\em fuzzy extractor (FE)}~\cite{2004:fe}.